Maxim

 Claude's context window forgets.
 Maxim carries architecture, decisions, skill gaps, and handoff state across sessions.
 Ten drift checks run on every session start — docs vs code, counts vs reality, moat claims vs the ledger.
 Silent regressions surface before they ship, not after.

-Framework: Zeigarnik Effect + Maxim ADR-002 Executable Contracts
+Read the ADR: Zeigarnik Effect + ADR-002 Executable Contracts

 This section was composed through Maxim's own behavioral intelligence skills.
 Every block names the framework it applied.
 A tool that claims behavioral rigor should demonstrate it visibly.